 Theatre for a Change’s method of working is well-founded in research and practice, owing much to Augusto Boal’s Forum Theatre techniques, the educational theory of Paulo Freire and Robert Chambers’s insights into Participatory Learning and Action.

 Our methodology was first applied in Ghana in 2003 as a response to the increasing HIV/AIDS epidemic.
 It has since been applied in Malawi, the UK, the USA and the Democratic Republic of Congo.
 In late 2017 we began working in Bangladesh.
+In 2018 we will begin working in Rwanda, Tanzania, Swaziland and Nepal.
 Our approach has also been used in Burkina Faso, Senegal and Cote d’Ivoire.

 How it works